cs481-ekh/s22-powerhouse/docs/MINUTES.md

 - No tooltips
 - Info about science in documentation
 - No animation or the info in the bottom right corner of the example
+##### Action Items
+- Decide platform to develop on as a team (HTML, JS, & CSS, Java, Python,...).
+- Taylor: Research JS graphing and libraries.
+- Jost: Research licenses and what will work best for the team.
+- Dawson: Research improvements to UX and app in general.